JoshuaZaneBarsky/NeuralNetworkClass/README.md

 3. Run the main script to train and plot results.

 This coding project was put together from the recent research guidance of Dr. Pedro Morales-Almazan of the University of California, Santa Cruz Mathematics Department.
 It serves as a way to see a working higher level view from what we've learned mathematically through our time digging deep into neural networks and its underlying mathematical structures.

+Note: our group explored much more than just SGD, ReLu, etc. The purpose of this project is to give a small glimpse into what we looked at as a team.
+This is only my personal presentation of a part of what we looked into, but I feel was a core part of our search in understanding.
+This project was not approved by the professor at the time of this posting.